roberto1648/sampling-of-biased-physical-signals/README.md

 # 2 Random sampling

 The system can be sampled by generating random phases in the [0, 2$\pi$] interval.
-Below, the final population in state $|3\rangle$ is ramdomly sampled.
-To be consistent with later calculations, will bundle the phase in groups of 4 contiguous pixels.
+Below, the final population in state $|3\rangle$ is recoded as signal.
+To be consistent with later calculations, will start bundling the phase in groups of 4 contiguous pixels.

 ## 2.1 Signal function